kaspanet/rusty-kaspa/docs/testnet10-transition.md

 **Important Note:**
 - Version 0.17.0 does **not** support TN11.
 Some participants should keep TN11 nodes running on the latest stable release or `stable` branch until TN10’s performance is proven stable.

 ---

+## Recommended Hardware Specifications

+- **Minimum**:
+  - 8 CPU cores
+  - 16 GB RAM
+  - 256 GB SSD
+  - 5 MB/s (or ~40 Mbps) network bandwidth

+- **Preferred for Higher Performance**:
+  - 12–16 CPU cores
+  - 32 GB RAM
+  - 512 GB SSD
+  - Higher network bandwidth for robust peer support

+While the minimum specs suffice to sync and maintain a TN10 node with the accelerated 10 bps, increasing CPU cores, RAM, storage, and bandwidth allows your node to serve as a stronger focal point on the network.
+This leads to faster initial block download (IBD) for peers syncing from your node and provides more leeway for future storage growth and optimization.

+---